-An increasingly demanding economic and business climate has made the provision of career placement services to students a critical task for universities.
-Kanagawa University places importance on career development and job placement support from the early stages of our students' education, based on a clear understanding of the types of job candidates who are sought by employers, and who are in step with times.
+Amid an increasingly demanding economic and business climate, job placement support has become an important duty for universities.
+Kanagawa University makes efforts toward career design and job placement support from the early stages of students’ education, based on a clear understanding of the types of job candidates who are sought by employers, and who are in step with times.

-We operate a university-wide career development system, incorporating careers education within the framework of regular course programs.
-An integrated curriculum spanning the first two years of study aims to develop the personal qualities required to contribute to the maintenance of our social systems, equipping students with the beliefs, norms, responsibility, and spirit of coexistence and contribution, and other capacities required of adults in society, and by imbuing students with the strength to achieve self-realization and a vision for the future as mature adults.
+Kanagawa University operates a university-wide support system that incorporates career education within the framework of regular course programs.
+An integrated curriculum spanning the first two years of study aims to develop the personal qualities required to contribute to the maintenance of social structure, by equipping students with the convictions, norms, sense of responsibility, spirit of coexistence and contribution, and other capacities required of adults in society, and by imbuing students with the strength to achieve self-realization and their visions for the future.

-Students come from all over Japan to enroll in our university, and many hope to return to their hometowns to work after graduation.
-The Career Office operates guidance sessions to assist these “U-turn” and “I-turn” job seekers, and a section in the Career Information Office is devoted to job listings filed by prefecture and recruitment magazines.
-Advice is also provided on techniques for approaching the U-turn and I-turn support centers operated by prefectural governments.
-In addition, career forums are held in regions that are highly represented in the student body.
+Kanagawa University welcomes students from all over Japan, many of whom hope to find work in their hometowns or other areas.
+The Career Counseling Department holds job search guidance and consultation sessions to assist these “U-turn” and “I-turn” job seekers, and has set up a section in the Career Counseling Department that offers access to recruitment magazines and job listings filed by prefecture.
+It also provides guidance on techniques for approaching the U-turn and I-turn support centers operated by prefectural governments.
+Finally, the office holds career forums in regions of the country that are highly represented in the student body.